JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 implies that at least `Base.rand(d)` is implemented, but the rest of this API is still a work-in-progress.

-Use the distribution `MLJBase.UnivariateNominal` for `Probabilistic` models predicting a target with `Finite` scitype (classifiers).
+Use the distribution `MLJBase.UnivariateFinite` for `Probabilistic` models predicting a target with `Finite` scitype (classifiers).
 In this case each element of the training target `y` is a `CategoricalValue` or `CategoricalString`, as in this contrived example: